frc1511/ThunderAuto/README.md

 The Path Selector window contains the functionality to select, create, delete, and rename paths.
 The Path Editor page renders the current path as a Bézier curve on top of the field image.
 The trajectory is overlayed with a gradient representing the robot's velocity (blue = slow, red/pink = fast).
 The user can create/delete waypoints and adjust their attributes, such as the robot's desired position, rotation, and heading.
 Attributes can also be changed manually in the Properties Page under the 'Point' dropdown when a waypoint is selected in the Path Editor.

-The robot can be flagged to stop at a waypoint by checking the 'Stop' checkbox in the inspector.
-This tells the app to calculate the robot's deceleration to a complete stop at the selected point and its subsequent acceleration as it continues the trajectory.
+The robot can be flagged to stop at a waypoint by checking the 'Stop' checkbox in the Properties Page.
+This signals the app to calculate the robot's deceleration to a complete stop at the selected point and its subsequent acceleration as it continues the trajectory.
 When a waypoint is marked as stopped, the path editor de-couples the heading handles so that the robot can resume the path at a different angle from when it impacted the point.

 ThunderAuto also has a unique feature called Actions which allows the user to flag specific actions for the robot to execute at points along the trajectory.
 A dropdown in the Properties window contains tools for the user to create/delete/rename the available Actions and  select whatever Actions they want applied to each waypoint.